cbrooksokc/pico2alerts/TERMS.md

 Reply STOP at any time to cancel.
 You will receive one confirmation message and no further messages after that.
 To resume, reply START.

 ## Help
-Reply HELP for assistance, or contact [your email].
+Reply HELP for assistance, or contact [Craig.brooks@cox.net].

 ## Carrier disclaimer
 Carriers are not liable for delayed or undelivered messages.

 ## Privacy
 Your mobile number and opt-in data are never shared with third parties or affiliates for marketing or promotional purposes.
-See the Privacy Policy: [link to your privacy page].
+See the Privacy Policy: [https://github.com/cbrooksokc/pico2alerts/blob/main/PRIVACY.md].

 ## Changes to these terms
 These terms may be updated from time to time.
 The "Last updated" date above reflects the latest revision.